Croatia, Destinations

 Anyway, be aware that Dubrovnik is just expensive, especially if you want to stay, eat out, and go for drinks in the Old Town.

-Zagreb, even if it is capital, seems less expensive.
+Zagreb, even if it is a capital, seems less expensive.
 I don’t want to say it’s super cheap; it’s not, but I would say it’s typical prices for the capital in this part of Europe.
 I actually just came back from Zagreb and didn’t see a big difference in prices between Zagreb and Warsaw or Tricity in Poland.

 In both Zagreb and Dubrovnik, there are international airports.